openshift/hypershift/docs/content/how-to/aws/disaster-recovery.md

 ```

 </details>

+!!! warning Warning
+    This step is only relevant if you have a HostedCluster with a `--endpoint-access` argument as `PublicAndPrivate` or `Public`.
+If that's not the case, you will not have the need to execute this part.

 This was the last step on Backup stage, now we encourge you to validate all the OCP Objects and the S3 Bucket in order to ensure all is fine.